Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 ### Benefits

+MVVM design allows the developers break the app into smaller components.

+Due to the decoupling of UI and business logic, the MVVM design pattern results in more flexible and easier-to-read classes.

+MVVM does make debugging, testing, and reading code easier.

+thinner view controllers and a clear separation of concerns between model, view, and controller.
+…slim down the profile view controller by delegating some of the view controller's tasks to a view model.

+MVVM helps slim down view controllers, making them easier to work with.
+Thus combatting the "Massive View Controller" problem.

+MVVM makes it easy to test the logic behind the views.
+Another benefit of moving your ViewController’s business logic into your ViewModel is that the viewModel it then becomes a lot easier to create unit tests for those components of your application.

 , while writing the view controller’s code in such a way, that your business logic is separated as much as possible from the view layout code.